Celebrate our sky!

 A safe place to experience the sky and share ideas about how important it is to us all

 Adults to help your artists upload their sky photos and document your event in photo and video.

-View our SkyDayProject video (below) with your class before heading outside
+View our SkyDayProject - Let’s go! with your class before heading outside

 Check out our tips for a successful Sky Day (below)

 Tips for a successful Sky Day!

 Sky Days are a Celebration of our dynamic sky and an opportunity to reflect on how precious it is to all of us.
 Our sky supports all life and protects us from the harshness of space.
 It is the air we breathe and the water we drink and by wrapping completely around our planet as it does our sky connects us all as one global family, living and breathing under one, shared sky. it only stands to reason we should take great care of it for each other.

 Request your own free gallery in the mosaic.
 Having your own gallery is a great way to share their work with family and friends!
 Sign up for your here.

 Provide a good, safe place for your artists to observe and photograph the sky.
 And be sure to remind everyone NOT to look at the sun!